tryton/tryton/doc/index.rst

 - Second currency: Force all moves for the account to have this secondary currency.
 - Reconcile: Allow move lines of this account to be reconciled.
+- Party Required: Make party required for move lines of this account.
 - Taxes: This list of tax auto-complete move with new moves lines corresponding to thoses taxes if the user create a line linked to the current account and if the journal type is *Expense* or